kpegion/Pangeo-at-AOES/docs/source/setting-up-jupyter.rst

    ssh -N -L 8878:colaX.gmu.edu:8878 <YOURUSERNAME>@colaX.gmu.edu

+.. warning::  You must use the same Cola server in this step as you did in step 3.
+If you do not, then you get an invalid credentials error when you attempt to login to Jupyter.

 7. Open your browser and go to http://localhost:8878.
 It will ask you to enter the password you created in step 1.

 8. Your Jupyter server should appear in your local browser.